 The hundreds of magazine assignments over my career sharpened my skills and prepared me for the work I'm doing now as a photojournalist and filmmaker for the Institute on Human Development and Disability at the University of Georgia.

-I produce films and stories with a goal of changing the way society views those who are different, and 'different' covers a wide sprectrum of society and humanity.
+I produce films and stories with a goal of reshaping the way society views those who are different, and 'different' covers a wide sprectrum of society and humanity.